Sivenathi Nontshinga: Nontshinga vs. Flores

 Nontshinga faced the undefeated Hector Flores for the vacant IBF light flyweight title on 3 September 2022, following a seventeen-month absence from the sport, at the Centro de Usos Múltiples in Hermosillo, Mexico and was as such his first fight outside of his native South Africa.
 The bout was scheduled for the undercard of the Juan Francisco Estrada and Argi Cortes super flyweight title bout.
 Nontshinga won the fight by split decision.
 Two of the judges scored the fight 116–111 and 114–113 in his favor, while the third judge scored it 115–112 for Flores.
 Nontshinga scored the sole knockdown of the fight in the second round, as he floored his opponent with a right hook which looped around the guard.
 The newly crowned Nontshinga signed a promotional deal with Matchroom Boxing four days after capturing the vacant belt.
+The championship bout was later awarded "Fight of the Year" honors by the IBF.

 Nontshinga vs. Suganob

 On February 28, 2023, Nontshinga was ordered by the IBF to make a mandatory title defense against Regie Suganob.
+The title fight was booked to take place on June 16, 2023, at the International Convention Centre in East London, South Africa.
+The event organizers, Rumble Africa Promotions, later postponed the event to July 2 to allow SABC Sport to setup TV coverage.
+Nontshinga won the fight by unanimous decision, with two scorecards of 116–112 and one scorecard of 117–110 in his favor.

+Nontshinga vs. Curiel I & II

+Eddie Hearn’s Matchroom Boxing confirmed on September 11, 2023, that Nontshinga would make a voluntary title defense against the #11 ranked IBF light-flyweight contender Adrian Curiel.
+The fight took place at the Casino de Monte Carlo Salle Medecin in Monte Carlo, Monaco on November 4, 2023, as the co-main event to the IBF super-featherweight title bout between Joe Cordina and Edward Vazquez.
+Nontshinga lost the fight by an upset second-round knockout.
+An immediate rematch was booked for February 16, 2024, and took place in Oaxaca City, Mexico.
+Nontshinga reclaimed the title by a tenth-round technical knockout.
+He knocked Curiel down 44 seconds into the tenth round, before forcing the referee to wave the fight off with a flurry of punches on a cornered and unresponsive Curiel.